-If you can remember back to the dawn of then you'll remember how magical it once felt to be able to check your email and send photos from a device small enough to fit in your pocket - our phones are technological marvels, there's no doubt.
+If you can remember back to the dawn of the smartphone age then you'll remember how magical it once felt to be able to check your email and send photos from a device small enough to fit in your pocket - our phones are technological marvels, there's no doubt.

-In recent years though, there's a sense that our best gadget buddies have become too distracting, dragging us out of the moment and cutting into precious work () time.
+In recent years though, there's a sense that our best gadget buddies have become too distracting, dragging us out of the moment and cutting into precious work (or Netflix) time.
 Here's how you can tame your mobile notifications on both Android and iOS.

 Notifications on Android